-- Large Ham: In the remedial classes, we see he gets carried away with lecturing people all the time, especially Camie.
+- Large Ham: In the remedial classes, he is seen getting carried away with lecturing people all the time, especially Camie.

 - Lovecraftian Superpower: His Quirk allows him to manipulate human flesh, which he can use to split apart his own body, and then use that to mold others into grotesque balls of flesh.

 - Mr. Exposition: During the Remedial Course arc, he's the one that explains the In-Universe "Quirk Singularity" theory to Present Mic, and thus, the readers.